Colored pencils are a basic necessity for any artist and it is almost how everyone started their artistic endeavors.

 True experts will tell you these are some of the best colored pencils you can possibly get.
 Everyone else will tell you these are some of the most expensive colored pencils they have ever seen before.

 For their high price tag, the Luminance colored pencils offer the highest lightfastness and most intense colors amongst any of the other brands.
-This makes them great pencils for coloring books.
+This makes them some of the best colored pencils for coloring books.

 Although they are easy to blend due to their very soft tip, there is next to no smudging or smearing and wax bloom hardly ever occurs.
 Moreover, due to their thick core they don’t break often either.